 Timing is everything.
 Everyone who lives in Las Vegas knows you don’t plan outdoor activities between 10 am and 4 pm on summer days.
 This may be hard to enforce on move day, but it’s still an important point.
 Plan ahead so you can time your outdoor activities, like loading the truck, for very early in the morning, or take care of it the night before.
 Take an afternoon break and unload the truck in the evening.

 This is where professional movers can really make the difference.
 They’re trained, equipped and experienced for day time moves, even in the summer.
 You and the family can take house duty and handle organizing, unpacking and reassembling duties in a comfortable, air conditioned environment.

 New Residents.
 If you’re moving into Las Vegas from out of town, hire a local mover to help you unload, especially if you are not used to the summer heat.
 Most people need several months to acclimate to our dry air and summer heat, so be careful, and plan to give yourself time to adjust.
 Having a moving company on board can also help you learn to navigate your new city and reduce the stress of your summer move.

 Hiring Moving Labor Services for your Summer Move

-Especially in summer, getting local moving help is a good idea.
+Especially in summer, getting a local moving company is a good idea.
 Whether your move is big or small, Move 4 Less Las Vegas moves a lot of families, seniors and businesses during the summer months.
 We know how to work efficiently and fast, so your move is as short and hassle free as possible.
 And we can help you safely and easily move those especially heavy pieces and specialty items, like pianos and gym equipment, and even pack and unpack, so you don’t have to struggle with these extra chores in the summer heat.